blee1993/bcm_python_assignment/README.md

 ## Description

-`find_k.py` finds the best guess for k using the Elbow Method and the Sum of Square Distances
+`find_k.py` finds the best guess for k clusters using the Elbow Method and the Sum of Square Distances

 ## To Run